 Reduced number of signaled SGPM modes: Instead of signaling 16 modes, only 2 modes are considered.
 This way, both SATD and full-RDO tests are reduced.

 Reduced block sizes: SGPM is only applied to block whose number of samples is less than or equal 1024.

+In Test1, all the above points are considered, whereas in Test2 the second point is not considered.

 Results

-The proposed method is implemented on top of ECM-5.0.
+The proposed methods are implemented on top of ECM-5.0.
 The following test results are obtained on top of ECM-5.0 using the common test conditions: